 Paying for Unused Licenses

 In the days when shrink-wrapped enterprise software was prevalent, if a software package was purchased and not utilized, it became known as “shelfware”.
 In the Software as a Service world, the new “shelfware” is unused CRM subscription licenses.
-The total cost of a two year subscription for dozens or more unused licenses can be significant.
+The total cost of a two-year subscription for dozens or more unused licenses can be significant.

 Diverting People from Their Primary Jobs

 When the wrong CRM system is selected, there can be a large cost associated with taking employees away from other tasks in order to focus on the roles and responsibilities of the CRM implementation.
-Project managers who are not managing other internal projects and developers who are not developing for other systems while working on an ultimately unsuccessful CRM project represents a high, internal cost.
+Project managers who are not managing other internal projects and developers who are not developing for other systems while working on an ultimately unsuccessful CRM project represent a high, internal cost.

 Paying for Outside Experts